SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 _k-means_ (Sebestyen (1962), MacQueen(1967)) is a clustering prediction method from an unlabeled dataset.
 It is very popular due to being fast, but as a drawback, it requires a number of clusters (k) to be specified beforehand.
 In this regard, an inappropriate choice for _k_ may result in a poor clustering performance.

 Another requirement of _k-means_ is that variables to be analyzed must be normalized (standardized).
-The procedure to ensure the variables are normalized is to scale them so the mean is zero and standard deviation (the sum of the covariance) is one.
+The procedure to ensure the variables are normalized is to scale them so the mean is zero and the standard deviation (the sum of the covariance) is one.
 Such standardized real numbers are also known as z-scores.
-Normalization is a common step while doing exploratory analysis, as part of a data wrangling stage prior to applying any machine learning algorithm.
+Normalization is a common step while doing exploratory analysis, as part of a data wrangling stage before applying any machine learning algorithm.

 #### Algorithm Description